Slicer/Slicer/Docs/user_guide/extensions_manager.md

 ### Extensions manager takes very long time to start

 When starting the extensions manager, the "Extensions manager is starting, please wait..." message is displayed immediately and normally list of extensions should show up within 10-20 seconds.
-If startup takes longer (several minutes) then most likely the the Slicer Extensions Catalog server is temporarily overloaded.
+If startup takes longer (several minutes) then most likely the Slicer Extensions Catalog server is temporarily overloaded.
 Retry in an hour.
 If the problem persists after 6 hours then report it on the [Slicer forum](https://discourse.slicer.org).

 ### Extensions manager does not show any extensions